mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 - **Casting Time:** 1 hour
 - **Range:** 20 feet
-- **Components:** V, S, M (a recently deceased frog; an instrument worth at least 1 gp; a gold crown worth at least 300 gp which the spell consumes unless the spell targeted or raised an undead creature)
+- **Components:** V, S, M (a recently deceased frog; an instrument worth 1+ GP; a gold crown worth 300+ GP which the spell consumes unless the spell targeted or raised an undead creature)
 - **Duration:** Instantaneous

 You attempt to influence the life energy of a corpse or undead creature you can see within range.
 Make a spellcasting ability check.
 The target regains all of their Hit Points, then undergoes additional effects depending on the nature of the target and the result of your check: